-" sustainable communities with a strong community identity and access to services and community facilities that meet diverse needs, maximise potential
+" sustainable communities with a strong community identity and access to services and community facilities that meet diverse needs, maximise potential for community development and enhance community wellbeing

-- for community development and enhance community wellbeing - " a range of services and community uses such as schools, child care centres and medical facilities that are accessible and appropriate to the needs of the community - services and community uses where accessibility to the facility's target market is maximised though good access to public transport, pedestrian and cycle paths - a hierarchy of services and community uses in neighbourhood, district and major centres.
+- a range of services and community uses such as schools, child care centres and medical facilities that are accessible and appropriate to the needs of the community and reduce physical and social isolation - " community services and uses where accessibility to the facility's target market is maximised though good access to public transport, pedestrian and cycle paths - " a hierarchy of services and community uses in neighbourhood, district and major centres.
 Neighbourhood level community facilities and services are located within walking distance for most residents, meet everyday needs and are provided early in development.
 District level community facilities and services serve a broader population catchment, reflect the diverse needs of the population and are provided in response to population growth thresholds.
 Major level of services and community uses are of a higher order and accessed by a sub-regional population.

-Map 5 - Community facilities. indicates the general distribution of community facilities within the UDA.
+Map 5 - Community facilities indicates the general distribution of community facilities within the UDA.